8 Best Small Guitar Amps (Mini & Micro) in 2019 – Portable for Practice

 Most of the battery-powered models can also run on AC, making them even more versatile.
 Some models also offer stereo speakers, extensive amp modeling options, and built-in effects.

-8 Mini Guitar Amps for Musicians on the Go
+8 Best Small Guitar Amps for Musicians on the Go

 Let’s take a look at the best portable guitar amps on the market and how to choose the right one for you.